marek-carlisle/chatspace-solo-project/README.md

 ## Debugging

 To debug, you will need to run the client-side separately from the server.
-Start the client by running the command `npm run dev:client`.
+Start the client by running the command `npm run client`.
 Start the debugging server by selecting the Debug button.

 ![VSCode Toolbar](documentation/images/vscode-toolbar.png)